Search results for

 Ryan Haines / Android Authority

 No, it’s not unsafe to charge your phone overnight as modern electronics have plenty of failsafes.
-That said, we’d recommend using features like Adaptive Charging that delay or slow down overnight charging to keep your battery healthy in the long term.
+That said, we’d recommend using features like Adaptive Battery that delay or slow down overnight charging to prevent long-term battery degradation.
 To understand why, let’s start with the basics of how a smartphone’s battery works.

 Most modern electronics — and certainly all smartphones — contain power management integrated circuits (PMICs) that sit between the charging port and battery.
 These miniature electronic devices essentially control the rate and flow of current to the battery.
 You see, the amount of power your phone draws reduces over time in order to reduce strain (and thus, wear) on the battery.
 Moreover, once the battery reaches 100% charge, the phone’s circuitry will intelligently stop drawing power from the wall adapter altogether.

 That’s right — if you keep your phone plugged in at 100% charge, it simply won’t charge anymore.
 Instead, it will sip power from the battery until it drops to 99% (or thereabouts).
 The above cycle then simply repeats itself until you unplug the device.
-Put simply, you can safely charge your devices overnight without having to worry about damaging their internals.
+Put simply, you can safely charge your devices overnight without worrying about damaging their internals.

 Modern electronics automatically stop pulling current once their batteries reach 100% charge.
 However, charging your smartphone to full each time isn't ideal for battery longevity.

 Having said that, manufacturers already sneakily discourage you from charging your device’s battery to true 100%.
 Our testing has revealed that many smartphones report a 100% reading much before they stop pulling power from the wall.
-Some Android skins like One UI also offer a maximum charge limit (like 80%) to prolong the battery’s life.
+Some Android skins like One UI and Pixel UI also offer a maximum charge limit (like 80%) to prolong the battery’s lifespan.

 How to charge your device without damaging its battery